 The conference programme will feature a wide range of themes including insights into unique and enduring projects born in response to the global pandemic such as Ballet Unleashed, an innovative and collaborative global ballet project, bringing choreographers together with young dancers from several leading ballet schools to explore new ways of creating dance and sharing artistic ideas.
 Ballet Unleashed Founding Directors, choreographers and dancers will discuss the project and attendees will be welcomed in to the studio to view a live rehearsal.

 Exploring dance and dance education for all ages, a notable conference presentation from David Leventhal, founding teacher and Program Director for Dance for PD® will outline strategies utilised during the pandemic to increase the equitable, accessible nature of dance for Parkinsons programming and teacher training.
-Judith Pek, research psychologist from the University of Manchester and University College Dublin will also present her research findings that indicate acceptability and usability of digital dance programs for older adults and in neurological conditions.
+Dr Judith Bek, research psychologist from the University of Manchester and University College Dublin will also present her research findings that indicate acceptability and usability of digital dance programs for older adults and in neurological conditions.
 Katrina Rank, Director of Education and Lifelong Learning for Ausdance Victoria, will place social learning theory, community building and creative aging at the forefront of her presentation and will take participants through a seated to standing dance class in a practical workshop.

-On the subject of models for online teaching, Sela Kiek Callan, Leading Teacher in Contemporary Dance at the Victorian College of the Arts Secondary School (VCASS) will present on ingenuity and adaptability in online dance teaching and learning and Jaime Redfern, former Head of Contemporary Dance of The Hong Kong Academy of Performing Arts will discuss blended and hybrid learning, offering practical examples of how blended learning can be integrated into face to face programs.
+On the subject of models for online teaching, Dr Sela Kiek Callan, Leading Teacher in Contemporary Dance at the Victorian College of the Arts Secondary School (VCASS) will present on ingenuity and adaptability in online dance teaching and learning and Jaime Redfern, former Head of Contemporary Dance of The Hong Kong Academy of Performing Arts and Hennie Yip will discuss blended and hybrid learning, offering practical examples of how blended learning can be integrated into face to face programs.
 On the issue of misuses of digital technologies, Dr Elena Lambrinos will present her ideas on best practices for the dance studio context.